qufighter/Cr/README.md

 ### Event Listeners - - - - - - - - - - - - - - - - - - - - - - -
 History - Present

+`Cr-legacy.js` only - delayed listener attachment is removed from `Cr.js`

 Back in the day only one of these addEventListener would work
 ```
  var d=document.createElement('a');